LAdG/CTF/README.md

-# Add chain
+# CTF
-Add chain
+Tasks for CTF